gnudatalanguage/gdl/paper/paper.md

 `GDL` development benefited from code contributions, bug reports and feedback from numerous other developers and users.

-Development of GDL had been hosted at Sourceforge in years 2003-2018 and has since moved to Github.
+`GDL` development had been hosted at Sourceforge over 2003-2018 and has since moved to Github.

 # References